syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

     ....
     InitializeComponent();
     popupLayout.PopupView.AppearanceMode = AppearanceMode.TwoButton;
-    popupLayout.PopupView.AcceptCommand = new AcceptButtonCustomCommand();
+    popupLayout.PopupView.AcceptButtonClicked += PopupView_AcceptButtonClicked;
     ....
 }
-{% endhighlight %}

-{% highlight c# %}
-//Accept Button Event handler

-public class AcceptButtonCustomCommand : ICommand
+private void PopupView_AcceptButtonClicked(object sender, System.ComponentModel.CancelEventArgs e)
 {
-    public event EventHandler CanExecuteChanged;

-    public bool CanExecute(object parameter)
-    {
-        return true;
+     e.Cancel = true;
 }

-    public void Execute(object parameter)
-    {

-    }
-}
 {% endhighlight %}

 ### DeclineButtonClicked

-[SfPopupLayout.PopupView.DeclineButtonClicked](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~DeclineCommand.html) will be fired when the decline button in the footer is clicked.
+SfPopupLayout.PopupView.DeclineButtonClicked will be fired when the decline button in the footer is clicked in the application with `CancelEventArgs` that contains the following property..

-Derive a class from `ICommand` and implement the neccessary interface.
-Return true in the `CanExecute()` method to close the popup and return false to prevent popup from closing.
+* [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true) - Based on this value, you can cancel the popup closing.

-Refer to the following code example in which the pop-up closing will be canceled based on the return value of `CanExecute()` method.
+Refer to the following code example in which the pop-up closing will be canceled based on the `e.Cancel` value.

 {% highlight c# %}
 public MainPage()